vacanza/holidays/docs/examples.md

 >>> hdays = NewCountryHolidays(subdiv='XX')
 ```

-If you write the code necessary to create a holiday class for a country
+If you write the code necessary to create a holiday class for a country not currently supported,
-not currently supported please contribute your code to the project!
+please contribute your code to the project!

-Perhaps you just have a list of dates that are holidays and want to turn
+Perhaps you just have a list of dates that are holidays and want to turn them into a Holiday class
-them into a Holiday class to access all the useful functionality.
-You
-can use the py:meth:append() method which
+to access all the useful functionality.
+You can use the `append()` method which accepts a
-accepts a dictionary of {date: name} pairs, a list of dates, or even
+dictionary of `{date: name}` pairs, a list of dates, or even singular date/string/timestamp
-singular date/string/timestamp objects:
+objects:

 ``` python
 >>> custom_holidays = holidays.HolidayBase()